 A course in the methods of teaching mathematical concepts of spatial sense, measurement and geometry and data analysis, probability and statistics.
+Pre-requisite: Permission of the Teacher Education Council.
+Co-requisites: EDUC 3103 and 3105

 3108 MULTILITERACIES IN THE CONTENT AREAS